jamesmcm/jamesmcm.github.io/content/blog/2025-06-08-claude-data-engineer/index.md

 NOMAD_CPC_BCN_20191121(BCN), BCN, 20191121
 ```

-As is, that cell got the correct answer by luck.
+As is, that cell got the correct answer by luck: the order of iteration over a set is not guaranteed in Python, and it happened to check `BCN` before `MAD` here.
 The issue is the naive approach of just checking `in` the string for each city - that should be solved with a regex as it would fail on the case "NOMAD_CPC_BCN_20191121(BCN)" if it happened to check `MAD` before `BCN`.

+This does show some weakness of LLMs even with agentic feedback - there's a chance it can write flaky code which might pass its own check, but be unreliable in production.
+Here this was from iterating over an unordered set, but the same thing could happen for any code with non-deterministic behaviour, and there's no guarantee that a few unit tests will catch it either.

 Interestingly, when given a more detailed prompt pushing it to add extra tests and re-review its own solution it does get to the correct implementation (after 3 cycles of iteration):